Yaosaur/Today-API/README.md

 This API is currently deployed [here](https://today-project-backend.herokuapp.com/)

-Please note since there is no index route ' / ', you will get a error ' Cannot GET / ' when visiting.
+Please note since there is no index route ' / ', you will get a message 'Could not find this route.' when visiting.
 On other routes, you will receive an 'Unauthorized' response unless logged in.

 ## Local Installation/Interaction